Mashed amaranth (Keerai masial)

-This is one of those super healthy dishes that still taste fantastic.
-It is very simple to make the recipe and your body will thank you for the wonderful nutrition.
+This is one of those super-healthy dishes that still tastes fantastic.
+It is very simple to make the recipe, and your body will thank you for the wonderful nutrition.

-The base of the curry is earthy mung beans that are complemented beautifully by the herby amaranth leaves.
-The simple temper adds a touch of mild spice and the flash of ghee pulls this dish together.
-This is an everyday dish for home, but I like to pepper my elaborate dinners with simple elegant dishes to keep the meal healthy.
+The base of the curry is earthy mung beans, which are beautifully complemented by the herby amaranth leaves.
+The straightforward temper adds a touch of mild spice, and the flash of ghee pulls this dish together.
+This is an everyday dish for home, but I like to pepper my elaborate dinners with simple, elegant dishes to keep the meal healthy.

-This is one of the first cookbooks that I bought about 30 years ago, I was craving good South Indian cuisine when I moved to Philadelphia for my degree.
-We have cooked through most of the recipes in this cookbook, each one delicious, it helped us remember our lives in India while we assimilated in the US.
-This cookbook is always the first to come out when we crave this cuisine, and of course, led me to get every other cookbook written by Chandra Padmanabhan.
+This is one of the first cookbooks I bought about 30 years ago.
+I craved good South Indian cuisine when I moved to Philadelphia for my degree.
+We have cooked through most of the recipes in this cookbook, each one delicious; it helped us remember our lives in India while we assimilated in the US.
+This cookbook is always the first to come out when we crave this cuisine, and of course, it led me to get every other cookbook written by Chandra Padmanabhan.

 For more recipes from this cookbook, click here.